open-telemetry/opentelemetry-collector-contrib/processor/routingprocessor/README.md

 A signal may get matched by routing conditions of more than one routing table entry.
 In this case, the signal will be routed to all exporters of matching routes.
 Respectively, if none of the routing conditions met, then a signal is routed to default exporters.

-It is also possible to use both the conventional routing items configuration and the routing items with [TQL] conditions.
+It is also possible to use both the conventional routing items configuration and the routing items with [OTTL] conditions.

 #### Limitations:

-- [TQL] expressions can be applied only to resource attributes.
+- [OTTL] expressions can be applied only to resource attributes.
 - Currently, it is not possible to specify the boolean expression without function invocation as the routing condition.
 It is required to provide the NOOP `route()` or any other supported function as part of the routing expression, see [#13545](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/13545) for more information.
-- Supported [TQL] functions:
+- Supported [OTTL] functions:
   - [IsMatch](../../pkg/telemetryquerylanguage/functions/tqlcommon/README.md#IsMatch)
   - [delete_key](../../pkg/telemetryquerylanguage/functions/tqlotel/README.md#delete_key)
   - [delete_matching_keys](../../pkg/telemetryquerylanguage/functions/tqlotel/README.md#delete_matching_keys)